dymmond/esmerald/docs/en/docs/relay.md

 # Relay

-Since Esmerald is built on top of Lilya, this means that Esmerald can use almost everything Lilya has without too much of a trouble and out-of-the-box.
+Since Ravyn is built on top of Lilya, this means that Ravyn can use almost everything Lilya has without too much of a trouble and out-of-the-box.

 One of those things is the **Relay**.

-A **mountable ASGI relay** for Esmerald that forwards HTTP **and optionally WebSocket** traffic to an upstream service.
+A **mountable ASGI relay** for Ravyn that forwards HTTP **and optionally WebSocket** traffic to an upstream service.

 It preserves **methods, headers, cookies, query parameters, and streaming bodies**, while supporting retries, timeout handling, header policies, and structured logging.

-Typical use case: you have **two Esmerald apps**:
+Typical use case: you have **two Ravyn apps**:

 - **App 1** (Authentication) handles login, logout, refresh, etc.
 - **App 2** (Your main API) wants to expose `GET/POST /auth/...` publicly but **forward** to App 1 under the hood.